(Last updated on August 5, 2024.)

 Editing SVG files

-Once score is exported to SVG file, you can edit score using graphic editing software such as Inkscape and Illustrator.
+Once the score is exported to an SVG file, you can edit the score using graphic editing software such as Inkscape and Illustrator.

 There are three approaches.

-Switching off part output of unnecessary parts from Part Setting Dialog.
+Switching off the part output of unnecessary parts from Part Setting Dialog.

 < Solving Problems |^ Index | Acknowledgments >